peer/db/README.md

 interface is to allow users without technical knowledge to easily find results they want, without having to write queries.
 The system also allows multiple data sources to be used and merged together.

+Demos:

-As a demonstration we provide a search service for English Wikipedia articles, Wikimedia Commons files, and Wikidata data at [https://wikipedia.peerdb.org/](https://wikipedia.peerdb.org/).
+- [https://wikipedia.peerdb.org/](https://wikipedia.peerdb.org/): a search service for English Wikipedia articles, Wikimedia Commons files, and Wikidata data.
+- [https://moma.peerdb.org/](https://moma.peerdb.org/): a search service for The Museum of Modern Art (MoMA) artists and artworks.

 ## Installation